Ryanemzed/Self-Serve-Case/README.md

 Lastly, there are multiple remixes of each layer, which are meant to address variables such as the types of bolts & nuts or the usbc breakout board intended to be used.
 To start, all of the designs presuppose you will be using sets of M6 bolts [such as these](https://www.amazon.com/uxcell-Binding-Leather-Fastener-M6x20mm/dp/B07QB68F9K/), which can be found on amazon all around the world as well as places like [AliExpress](https://www.aliexpress.com/item/1005001560902304.html) in a variety of lengths to match the final case design you settle on.

 # The Files
-For now, please find all of the files I've developed so far at my Google Drive link here: https://drive.google.com/drive/folders/1H953CQpRPNNaVaf_rjKbYQHJYwPd4CnC?usp=sharing
+For now, please find all of the files I've developed under [case-files](case-files)

 They are split into 5 panel types: